 Object Prototypes

-In JavaScript, objects inherit properties and methods from their prototype.
-The prototype chain allows objects to access properties and methods defined on their prototype and its parent prototypes.
+Objects in JavaScript inherit properties and methods from their prototype.
+Thus, the prototype chain allows objects to access properties and methods defined on their prototype and parent prototypes.

 function Person(firstName, lastName) {